Russia: Deputy PM addresses European gas supply crunch | DW | 16.10.2021

 Novak called on EU leaders to negotiate.

-"We are ready for dialogue," he said, adding Europe's storage facilities appeared to be short 25 million cubic meters of gas.
+"We are ready for dialogue," he said, adding that Europe's storage facilities appeared to be short 25 million cubic meters (880 million cubic feet) of gas.
 "Something should be done about this."

-Speaking defensively, the deputy prime minister argued Russia was fulfilling its contractual obligations and said demand had even increased by 15% compared to 2020 on global markets.
+Speaking defensively, the deputy prime minister argued Russia was fulfilling its contractual obligations and said demand had even increased by 15% compared with 2020 on global markets.

 Russia has repeatedly rejected responsibility for Europe's sudden increase in gas prices.

-Russian President Vladimir Putin has asserted the best way to address the sharp rise in costs is to rapidly commission the Nord Stream 2 pipeline.
+President Vladimir Putin has assertedthat the best way to address the sharp rise in costs is to rapidly commission the Nord Stream 2 pipeline.

 Russia has said it can make more gas available for the European markets but has yet to do so.